 Beyond Conflict Free Diamond Buying Guide

 This might be a weird thing to think about when you’re purchasing a ring, but what you pay for a ring is not what the true value will be forever and always.

-The GIA (Gemological Institute of America) has a lot of different values and gradings of diamonds that determine diamond value.
+The GIA (Gemological Institute of America) spells out a variety of systems that determine diamond value.
 Remember the 4 Cs: Color, Clarity, Cut, and Carat.